Applying For Financial Aid

 At the same time, FAFSA will send your information to the school code(s) you entered on the application.

-Not usually.
 Once the school receives your FAFSA data, there may be additional forms to fill out, clarification needed on one or more of your answers, or tax documents to collect.
 (These are just a few examples of additional processes that could be flagged by FAFSA or by the institution based on federal requirements.)

 You will be notified of any requirements via the email you put on the FAFSA as well as being posted in the My Tasks section of your workday account.